saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 - A small segment of customers contributes a disproportionate share of revenue

 These signals raise a critical question:
-**Is Ravenstack scaling efficiently, or accumulating hidden risk beneath top-line growth?**
+**Is Ravenstack scaling efficiently, or accumulating hidden risk beneath strong top-line growth?**

 ### Objective
 The objective of this analysis is to: